 Scaling allows you to offer your services to more than one person at a time.
 Start to ask yourself how you can do more of what you do best.
 Consider how your services can become more profitable.
 Explore where you can free your time by outsourcing some of your current work responsibilities that don’t necessarily need to be done by you.

 Be brutally honest about your special skills.
 My clients call their special skills their super power, since these are the things they perform best.
 It’s easier to educate others about your super powers when you recognize their value.
 Educating others is a sure way to become more trusted in your niche, be taken more seriously, and attract more opportunities.

 Are you already making enough money to live an enjoyable lifestyle?
 Everything’s working fine and you don’t feel like growing.
-New leads are coming in through different sales funnels, and that’s evidence that what you are doing is working.
+New leads consistently come in through different sales funnels.
+That’s evidence that what you are doing is working.

 Got it.
 As a business coach, I encourage you to consider the big picture and your branding.
 A well branded business strategically helps you to rise above others in a crowded niche.

 Change is constant.
 Maybe you’re doing well now.
 Do you possess a solid plan to ensure you’ll remain busy in a year from now?
 A solid brand keeps you, and your business, top of mind.

 Your brand aligns with your core values.
 This influences your messaging and virtual presence.
 Review your site so every page consistently reflects your brand.
 Tell your story and be authentic.

 Your brand extends to your social media presence.
 Professional pictures are a powerful way to represent you and your business.
 The details you share about yourself and your business also establish your brand.
 How would your personality and your values influence your brand?

 Certain professions must follow the trends.
 But that doesn’t apply to all professions.
 Instead of following trends, consider what best serves your ideal client.
 It’s okay to be contrary to what’s currently popular.